MatteusStranger/genetic_algorithm_mc906/README.md

 Find the number of employees needed to maximize the number of patients served.

 ## The evolutionary model adopted
-There are two evolutionary model adopted...
+There are two evolutionary model with  sexual crossing over and other with assexual, auto-reproduction.

 ## Implementation specifics and restrictions